plotly/plotly.py/CONTRIBUTING.md

 Note: if you're just getting started with git, there exist great resources to learn and become confident about git, like http://try.github.io/.

-### Create a virtual environment for plotly development
+### Create a virtual environment for Plotly development

-You can use either [conda][conda-env] or [virtualenv][virtualenv] to create a virtual environment for plotly development, e.g.:
+You can use either [conda][conda-env] or [virtualenv][virtualenv] to create a virtual environment for Plotly development, e.g.:

 ```bash
 conda create -n plotly-dev python=3.11
 conda activate plotly-dev
 ```

-As of May 2024 our dependencies have been tested against Python versions 3.8 to 3.11.
+As of June 2025, Plotly is tested against Python versions 3.8 to 3.13.
 We will support Python 3.12 and higher versions soon.

 [conda-env]: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands